 Orioles' Stefan Crichton: Activated, optioned to Triple-A

-Crichton (shoulder) was activated from the 10-day disabled list and optioned to Triple-A Norfolk.
+Crichton (shoulder) was activated from the 10-day disabled list and optioned to Triple-A Norfolk on Monday.

 After Crichton tossed two scoreless innings while making his second rehab appearance with the Orioles' rookie-level Gulf Coast League club Monday, he was given a clean bill of health and cleared to head back to the high minors.
 The right-hander was sidelined for a little under a month with the strained shoulder.